Willem Vermandere

-Willem Vermandere (born February 9, 1940 in Lauwe, Belgium) is a Belgian singer, Flemish cabaret artist, writer, sculptor, guitarist and painter.
+Willem Vermandere (born 9 February 1940 in Lauwe, Belgium) is a Belgian singer, Flemish cabaret artist, writer, sculptor, guitarist and painter.
 His songs are written and sung in the dialect of the South of West-Flanders in Belgium.
 His most famous songs are ‘Klein ventje van Elverdinge’, ‘Lat mie maar lopen’, ‘Als ik zing’, ‘Blanche en zijn peird’, ‘Bange blankeman’, ‘Duizend soldaten’, ‘La Belle Rosselle’ and ‘Ik plantte ne keer patatten’.

 Biography

 Vermandere studied Religion at Ghent and has been a teacher at Nieuwpoort.
 Although he is most known for his music, Vermandere is more active as a sculptor.
 His repertoire expresses criticism on society.
 His performances are a mixture of seriousness, sadness and fun.
 His songs can be considered poetry.

 He performs as a band with Freddy Desmedt and Pol Depoorter.
 In 1993 Vermandere wrote the song "Bange Blanke Man" ("Frightened White Man"), a song criticizing racism and xenophobia in a multicultural society.
 When performing at the Grand-Place in Brussels in 1992 Vermandere was physically assaulted by members of the far-right party Vlaams Blok.
 He also received letters of threat.

 In 2000 he was bestowed with the title of honorary citizen of Veurne, where he currently lives in the suburb of Steenkerke.
-In 2009 the Flemish ‘Radio 2’ station nominated him as a member of the galley of honor for a life filled with music.
+In 2009 the Flemish station Radio 2 nominated him as a member of the galley of honor for a life filled with music.